-- i.
-To understand the historical factors for Indian nationalism. - ii.
+i.
+To understand the historical factors for Indian nationalism.

+- ii.
 To know the local, national, international and British factors which were at work in the making of a nationalist movement in India. - iii.
 To understand the larger perspectives behind partition.

-UNIT 1: Emergence of Indian Nationalism:
+UNIT 1: Emergence of Indian Nationalism and the Early Phase of Indian National Congress: